eriicafes/httpx/README.md

 ### Custom Error Handling

-The default error handler automatically:
+By default, `Route()` and `httpx.HandlerFunc` use the default error handler which:
-- Returns JSON responses with `{"error": "error message"}` and `http.StatusInternalServerError` (500)
+- Returns JSON responses with `{"error": "error message"}` and status 400 for regular errors
+- Returns status 500 for internal errors (wrapped with `InternalError`), logging the underlying error
 - Supports `httperrors.HTTPError` for custom status codes and details
-- Supports `InternalError` for logging internal errors while returning user-friendly messages

-You can override this with custom error handlers:
+You can customize error handling using `Fallback()`:

 ```go
 import (